 Reducing Water Usage

 When you’re thirsty, it’s easy to grab a plastic bottle of water.
 Let’s face it – bottled water has the perception of tasting better than what comes out of the tap in many areas.
 But what about all the empty plastic water bottles that end up in landfills or our oceans?
-To help diminish our contribution to this bottled water trend, Drug Plastics has installed filtered water refilling stations at all of our locations, saving 261,352 plastic water bottles to date from being used and then disposed of.
+To help diminish our contribution to this bottled water trend, Drug Plastics has installed filtered water refilling stations at all of our locations, saving over 300,000 plastic water bottles to date from being used and then disposed.
 Our employees can fill up their reusable bottles with great-tasting water anytime, without wasting plastic bottles.
 This helps to reduce the amount of plastic that needs recycling.

 Upgrading to More Efficient Equipment